whatisAI/whatisAI.github.io/_posts/2018-03-15-Gaussian-Mixture-Models.md

 The clustering results are shown below.
 On the left is using the scikit function, and on the right the implementation from scratch sketched above.

-The colors indicate clusters, and the sizes are proportional to the certainty.
+ The *colors* indicate *clusters*, and the **sizes are proportional to the certainty**.
 Both functions arrive to nearly same results always, although sometimes a few points may differ.
 The implementation without using scikit was mainly to test my understanding.

 <div style="text-align: center;" style="margin:50px 50px 50px 50px">